 ABSTRACT

 The health of fragile tree species is a concern in forests around the world.
-In the Northeastern United States, the absence of natural fire is thought to have a negative impact on the globally rare species pitch pine (Pinus rigida Miller) because it is considered essential for pitch pine reproduction and niche preservation.
-In the northeastern extreme of the species range, a stand-replacing conflagration enveloped a portion of Acadia National Park (ME, USA) in 1947 but there is no recurrence since then.
+In the Northeastern United States, the absence of natural fire is thought to have a negative impact on the globally rare species, pitch pine (Pinus rigida Miller).
+This is because fire is considered essential for pitch pine reproduction and niche preservation.
+In the northeastern extreme of pitch pine’s range, a stand-replacing conflagration enveloped a portion of Acadia National Park (ME, USA) in 1947 but there has been no recurrence since then.
 Within populations on the eastern side of Mt.
 Desert island in the Park we examined the enigma of pitch pine proclivities amidst the demise of natural fire using data from forty stations in and outside of the 1947 fire footprint along an altitudinal (12 to 404 m) gradient.
 We found photosynthetic intrinsic water use efficiency, a key metric of physiological performance, was significantly higher (P=0.004) at a previously burned upper elevation, South Cadillac trail.
 Individuals strung along this path were also shorter (P=0.031), had a narrower canopy (P=0.035), and a smaller dbh (P=0.001) than those at several sea level aggregations.
-This result seems reasonable based on a conjecture pitch pine at lower elevation have less need to compensate for moisture loss, wind and cooler temperature effects and instead push photosynthetic growth supported by significantly more plentiful foliar minerals Ca, P, K, Al and Zn (on average P=<0.01).
-In summary, we found trees with a one hundred year fire absence history allocated more energy to growth than stress resistance amidst forecasts for worsening biotic and abiotic pressures.
+These results are likely due to the fact that pitch pine at lower elevation have less need to compensate for moisture loss, wind and cooler temperature effects and instead push photosynthetic growth supported by significantly more plentiful foliar minerals Ca, P, K, Al and Zn (on average P=<0.01).
+In summary, we found trees with a one-hundred-year fire absence history allocated more energy to growth than stress resistance amidst forecasts for worsening biotic and abiotic pressures.
 Our analysis has the capacity to explain at least some of the reasons for the survival enigma as well as provide data to inform forest management decisions about soil and foliar mechanics which differ between burned and unburned populations.

 INTRODUCTION

-Fire is a disturbance that can sometimes drastically alter the landscape of a forest ecosystem and so can its absence.
-In the Northeastern US, and in Maine (USA) particularly (Miller et al 2017), many species in fire-prone regions rely on natural fire to stimulate reproduction and preserve niche populations (Patterson Saunders and Horton 1983).
-Several species in fire ecosystems, like pitch pine (Pinus rigida Miller), expend energy on fire avoidance and tolerance based on previous history of fire frequency.
-A previous study (Jordan et al 2003) suggested that wildfire is required every ten years to perpetuate and rejuvenate pitch pine populations.
-Yet, recently, in the Northeast that rate of frequency is nowhere near reality.
-As a result fire adaptations such as cone serotiny (Givnish 1981) are disappearing in pitch pine colonies due to a change in fire regimes.
-From that perspective, adaptations (Little 1953) may be wasted investments, potentially causing fire-adapted pitch pine to be outcompeted from an ecosystem perspective (Buma et al 2013).
+Fire is a disturbance that can drastically alter the landscape of a forest ecosystem.
+Indeed, so can its absence.
+In the Northeastern USA, and in the state of Maine in particular (Miller et al 2017), many species rely on natural fire to stimulate reproduction and preserve population niches (Patterson Saunders and Horton 1983).
+Several species in fire-prone ecosystems, like pitch pine (Pinus rigida Miller), expend energy on fire avoidance and tolerance based on previous history of fire frequency.
+In fact, a previous study suggested that wildfire is required every ten years to perpetuate and rejuvenate pitch pine populations (Jordan et al 2003).
+Yet, recently, in the Northeastern USA, anthropogenic activities have suppressed fire frequency.
+As a result, fire adaptations such as cone serotiny (Givnish 1981) are disappearing in pitch pine colonies due to a change in fire regimes (cite?).
+From that perspective, adaptations (Little 1953) may be wasted investments, potentially causing fire-adapted pitch pine to be outcompeted by other plants in the community (Buma et al 2013).

-For some time, fire suppression, due to concerns for nearby human populations, is offset by selective prescriptive fire intervention as an anthropogenic device to reduce fuel, evergreen competition and open canopies (Neill et al 2007).
-At Acadia National Park, prescriptive fire is rarely used and as a result, ongoing fire suppression creates an enigmatic situation where both burned and unburned communities are sorely tested in a harsh island environment.
-Uppermost in our minds is the need to unravel a conundrum as to whether long term benefits found in burned preserves outshine those in populations untouched by fire.
-Given the uniqueness of the island investigators are rewarded with an ideal testbed to understand pitch pine-fire dynamics and address important conservation questions.
+For some time, fire suppression, due to concerns for nearby human populations, has been offset by selective, prescriptive fire intervention to reduce fuel, reduce evergreen competition and open canopies (Neill et al 2007).
+On Mt.
+Desert island at Acadia National Park in Maine, prescriptive fire is rarely used and, as a result, ongoing fire suppression creates a situation where both naturally burned and unburned communities both exist in a common, harsh island environment.
+Nonetheless, it is unknown whether long term benefits found in burned preserves outshine those in populations untouched by fire.
+The uniqueness of the environment on Mt.
+Desert provides an ideal testbed to understand pitch pine-fire dynamics and address important conservation questions.